The elusive female libido.

-The elusive female libido….OK, You’re right, if a female is under the age of 25, libido isn’t too elusive.
-However, numbers are beginning to say it isn’t uncommon for the 18-30 year old female to suffer low libido.
+Most people think that a young wife has no trouble with libido.
+Which isn’t necessarily true.
+Numbers are beginning to say it isn’t uncommon for the 18-30 year old female to suffer low libido.

-Don’t you remember that yearning?
+I remembered the yearning of young marriage, don’t you?
 You ached for his touch.
-Guys feel that a large percentage of the time (at least my guy says so).
+Higher drive spouses feel that a large percentage of the time (at least my higher drive spouse says so).
 Could you imagine trying to focus when that feeling is pervasive?
-I believe it’s important to help Mr. Muscle (a.k.a my husband) alleviate that ache.
-I’m the only one who’s supposed to do it.

 Now, let’s discuss more of the female yearning….

 This post is about the normal ups and downs of a wife’s sexual appetite as it waxes and wanes through a lifetime.
 Low libido usually parallels stressful times.

 Chronic low libido in women is known as Hypoactive Sexual Desire Disorder.
 This doesn’t mean the inability to climax.
 It’s the lack or even repulsion of sexual thoughts and desires.
 If you feel you lean into the HSDD category, please see your doctor.
 Check out this link to the mayo clinic for Female Sexual Dysfunction.

 Use this list as a starting place in re-creating your sexual interest.

 (DISCLAIMER #1: I am NOT a health professional.
 I’m just your girlfriend throwing some thoughts out there on what I’ve researched.)